HuntsmanCancerInstitute/hci-bio-repository/Readme.md

 The [Net::SB](https://github.com/tjparnell/Net-SB) library module is the Perl wrapper around the Seven Bridges API.
 The code was originally part of this package but split off to make it more generally accessible.
+It will need to be installed.

-Likely need to be installed:
+Modules that may need to be installed:

 - [DBD::ODBC](https://metacpan.org/pod/DBD::ODBC)